mariohmol/ng-brazil/README.md

 export class AppModule { }
 ```

+#### Using Masks

-If you would like to use masks import module;
+If you would like to use masks import module, install:

+`npm i -S angular2-text-mask text-mask-addons`

 ```ts
 import { TextMaskModule } from 'angular2-text-mask';